Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field

-Summing up, in this paper we present a constructive consistency proof of the axioms of \cite{Staruszkiewicz}, then give a proof of the said theorem, and give a complete description of the representation $U$.
+Summing up, in this paper we present a constructive consistency proof of the axioms of \cite{Staruszkiewicz}, then give a proof of (\ref{decomposition}), and the theorem as a corollary of (\ref{decomposition}).

-Contribution of the second-named author is the derivation of the series expansion (\ref{GeneralSeries}) of the Fourier transforms, valid for the whole class of the Fourier transforms of positive definite functions on $SL(2,\mathbb{C})$, which are defined by the said cyclic representations.
+Contribution of the second-named author is the derivation of the series expansion (\ref{GeneralSeries}) of the Fourier transforms, valid for the whole class of the Fourier transforms of positive definite functions on $SL(2,\mathbb{C})$, which are defined by the cyclic representations with cyclic vectors (\ref{x}).